-Mayo Clinic's High School Volunteer Summer Program provides high school students between the ages of 15 and 18 with opportunities to volunteer in both a clinic and hospital setting.
-The 2016 program runs from Monday, June 6, through Friday, Aug.
-5.
+Mayo Clinic's High School and College Student Summer Volunteer Program provides students with opportunities to volunteer in both clinic and hospital settings.
+The 2020 program runs for nine weeks from Monday, June 1, 2020, through Friday, July 31, 2020.

-If you participated in Mayo Clinic's summer program in the previous year, you are invited to apply for the next year's program if you meet program requirements.
+If you participated in a previous Mayo Clinic high school or college summer program, you are invited to apply for the 2020 program.

-Student volunteers must be available to volunteer during regular business hours (Monday through Friday) and are allotted one weekly four-hour shift.
-Additional shifts may be added as scheduling allows and at the discretion of the Volunteer Services department.
+Student volunteers must be available to volunteer during regular business hours (Monday through Friday) and are assigned one weekly four-hour shift.
+This equates to 36 hours of volunteer service during the summer.
+Additional shifts may be added as space allows and at the discretion of Mayo Clinic Volunteer Services.
 Volunteers may not serve more than 12 hours a week.

-The purpose of the High School Volunteer Summer Program is to provide service to Mayo Clinic employees and ultimately to Mayo Clinic patients.
-Other than the educational activities organized by Volunteer Services, participants in the High School Volunteer Summer Program are not permitted to engage in shadowing or observing of Mayo Clinic staff.
+The purpose of the High School and College Student Summer Volunteer Program is to provide service to Mayo Clinic employees and ultimately to Mayo Clinic patients.
+Other than the educational activities organized by volunteer services, participants in the College Student Summer Volunteer Program are not permitted to engage in shadowing or observing Mayo Clinic staff.

-- Be committed to a minimum of eight weeks of service between June 6 and Aug.
-5, 2016
+- Are committed to the nine weeks of service between June 1 and July 31, 2020

 Ineligible to reapply are students who: